-- Adding seats to the Supreme Court to prevent it from over-ruling acts of Congress eliminates the power of judicial review, which provides a critical check on the power of the legislative branch.
+- Tampering with the Court will effectively eliminate the power of judicial review, which provides a critical check on the abuse of power by the legislature or the executive.

 - Court-packing will destroy the independence of the federal judiciary and turn it into a subordinate instrument of the political branches of government.